 Thankfully this problem is not difficult to solve.
 Provided that you apply the how-to below, with exact precision.

 But this how-to is definitely unfit for older motherboards that run on an old-fashioned BIOS.
-This usually means a computer that was sold with Windows 7, Vista or Windows XP pre-installed on it.
+This usually means a computer that was sold with a pre-installed Windows 7, Vista or Windows XP.

 The how-to for old-fashioned BIOS can be found here.

-A computer that's running in full UEFI mode, usually is a computer with a pre-installed Windows 8.x or 10 (64 bit edition).
-The how-to below is therefore based on a 64-bit Linux Mint, that has suddenly "disappeared" from a dual boot machine that has also Windows 8.x or 10 on it.
+A computer that's running in full UEFI mode, usually is a computer with a pre-installed Windows 10 or 11 (64 bit edition).
+The how-to below is therefore based on a 64-bit Linux Mint, that has suddenly "disappeared" from a dual boot machine that also has Windows 10 or 11 on it.

 This is how you do it:

-1. Boot your computer from the 64-bit Mint DVD (or live USB memory stick).
+1. Boot your computer from the 64-bit Mint DVD (or the live USB memory stick with Mint on it).

-Note: only use the DVD of the Mint version that you wish to repair.
-So for Linux Mint 20, use the DVD or USB stick of 21.
+Note: Only use the memory stick or DVD of the Mint version that you wish to repair.
+So for Linux Mint 21, use the DVD or USB stick of 21.
 For repairing Ubuntu 22.04 and higher, use Mint 21, which is identical to Ubuntu 22.04 "under the hood".